supercam19/SMAPI-Profile-Manager/changlelog.md

  - Added a file scanner to find the SMAPI executable automatically (#38)

 ### Fixes
+ - Fixed pinned profiles not sticking to the top of the list if the profile was next to another pinned profile in the sort (#35)
  - The tooltip for profile names now gets updated when the profile name is changed (#37)

 ## Update [v1.2.4] (Feb 9, 2023)